impalex/knockonports/README.md

 - Sequences: UDP/TCP/ICMP protocols with IPv4/IPv6 support
 - Packet fine-tuning: Customize UDP/ICMP content and TTL/Hop Limit for all packet types
 - Post-knock automation: Launch apps, websites, or custom URIs after a sequence
+- Wear OS Support: Execute your knock sequences directly from your smartwatch
 - External app integration: Trigger sequences via URI
 - Flexible timing: Configure interpacket delays for precise control
 - Quick access: Create shortcuts on the home screen for sequence execution with a single tap